Skip to content

 Learn about human metapneumovirus (hMPV)

-hMPV (human metapneumovirus) is an upper and/or lower respiratory tract virus.
+hMPV (human metapneumovirus) is mostly an upper respiratory tract virus, presenting most frequently in the late winter as a "common cold".
 It can affect the throat, mouth, and nose.
 This virus triggers a classic infection, like the common cold.
+More rarely, it can cause lower-respiratory symptoms including asthma, COPD exacerbations, or viral pneumonia.
 Patients often develop it in winter or early spring, alongside the flu season.
 At least 4 lineages of hMPV exist: A1, A2, B1, and B2.

 This virus is a common trigger for respiratory tract infections in the elderly, adults, children, and immunocompromised patients.
-Overall, this is not a serious illness.
+Thankfully, it's most often a mild illness that comes and goes within a week or so.
 Most people have a couple of symptoms, which tend to dissipate on their own.
-Lower respiratory tract infections due to hMPV can lead to worsening acute asthma symptoms, bronchiolitis, and pneumonia.
+Lower respiratory tract infections due to hMPV are relatively rare but can lead to worsening acute asthma symptoms, bronchiolitis, and pneumonia.

 This disease spreads from an infected person through close contact.
 It spreads through respiratory droplets with an incubation period of around 3 to 6 days.
 It quickly spreads into the respiratory tract.